RTLer/RTLer.github.io/_posts/2022-08-17-laravel-octane.md

 ## RoadRunner

 RoadRunner is a PHP application server that runs your application in workers instead of running it for every request.
+And with a little bit of PSR7Worker magic, you can make your app ready to use RoadRunner.

-Roadrunner can be used in Laravel applications via Laravel's official package Octane.
-You can install it easily by requiring it:
+The good news is that Laravel has an official package named Octane that You can install easily by requiring it:

 ```bash
 composer require laravel/octane